joaomcalves/Multilingual-Adapters/README.md

 + --adapters-type
 + --adapter-projection-dim

-Below is an example of training with latent depth in decoder for one-to-many (O2M) related languages
+Below is an example of training with adapters

 ```bash